William (Will) Parsons

 The Parsons lab exploits the active site chemistry of these hydrolases to create new chemical probes for this enzyme class.
 Drawing upon methodology from synthetic chemistry, biochemistry, molecular biology, and medicinal chemistry, research in the Parsons lab focuses on the development of small molecule tools to study the physiological roles of intramembrane hydrolases.

 Prof. Parsons teaches general and organic chemistry courses in the department.
-During the fall semester of 2022, he will be teaching lecture and laboratory sections of CHEM 205: Principles of Organic Chemistry.
-During the spring semester of 2023, he will be teaching CHEM 325: Organic Mechanism and Synthesis and a laboratory section of CHEM 205.
+He is on leave during the fall semester of 2024.
+During the spring semester of 2025, he will be teaching lecture and lab sections of CHEM 205: Principles of Organic Chemistry and a lab section of CHEM 254: Bioorganic Chemistry.

 (Note: An asterisk indicates an Oberlin student/graduate co-author)